sandesh666kandel/GithubFUnda/README.md

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the __yml___ file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._---
+  -: Enter the playbook file._---
 - name: Installing and Launch Filebeat
   hosts: webservers
   become: yes